 1.1 Objectives And Applicability

-The objective of this is to implement the requirements for both Small and Large Generating Facility interconnections to the CAISO Controlled Grid.
-This GIP applies to Interconnection Requests that are either: (i) assigned to a Queue Cluster, (ii) included in the Independent Study Process, or (iii) included in the Fast Track Process, pursuant to the terms of this CAISO Tariff for the performance of its Interconnection Studies.
+The objective of this Generation Interconnection and Transmission Allocation Procedures (GITAP)is to implement the requirements for both Small and Large Generating Facility interconnections to the CAISO Controlled Grid and to provide a process for allocating Transmission Plan Deliverability for Interconnection Requests starting with Queue Cluster 5 and for subsequent Queue Clusters.
+This GIGITAP applies to Interconnection Requests that are either assigned to Queue Cluster 5 and subsequent Queue Clusters, or submitted for the Independent Study Process, or Fast Track Process after [effective date of tariff amendment].

 1.2 Definitions

-"Phased Generating Facility” shall mean a Generating Facility that is structured to be completed and to achieve Commercial Operation in two or more successive sequences that are specified in a GIA, such that each sequence comprises a portion of the total megawatt generation capacity of the entire Generating Facility.

 1.2.1 Master Definitions Supplement.

-Unless the context otherwise requires, any word or expression defined in the Master Definitions Supplement, Appendix A to the CAISO Tariff, shall have the same meaning where used in this GIP References to GIP are to this Appendix Y.
+Unless the context otherwise requires, any word or expression defined in the Master Definitions Supplement, Appendix A to the CAISO Tariff, shall have the same meaning where used in this GIGITAP.
+References to GITAP are to this Appendix Z. References in this GITAP to “Section” shall refer to sections of this Appendix Z unless otherwise stated.

-1.2.2 Special Definitions for this GIP.
+1.2.2 Special Definitions for GITAP.

-In this GIP, the following words and expressions shall have the meanings set opposite them:
+In this GITAP, the following words and expressions shall have the meanings set opposite them:

+“ADNU” means Area Delivery Network Upgrade.

+“Area Delivery Network Upgrades” shall mean those Delivery Network Upgrades either identified in TPP or identified in the Interconnection Studies.
+ADNU identified in TPP are those Delivery Network Upgrades needed to provide deliverability to the aggregate of Load for generating capacity in one or more geographic or electrical areas of the CAISO Controlled Grid specified for Generation development needed to meet public policy goals.
+Area Delivery Network Upgrades identified through the Interconnection Studies pertain to multiple Generating Facilities in such areas.

-"Confidential Information" shall mean any confidential, proprietary or trade secret information of a plan, specification, pattern, procedure, design, device, list, concept, policy or compilation relating to the present or planned business of a Party, which is designated as confidential by the Party supplying the information, whether conveyed orally, electronically, in writing, through inspection, or otherwise, subject to Section 13.1 of this GIP.
+"Confidential Information" shall mean any confidential, proprietary or trade secret information of a plan, specification, pattern, procedure, design, device, list, concept, policy or compilation relating to the present or planned business of a Party, which is designated as confidential by the Party supplying the information, whether conveyed orally, electronically, in writing, through inspection, or otherwise, subject to Section 14.1 of this GITAP.

-"Dispute Resolution" shall mean the procedure set forth in this GIP for resolution of a dispute between the Parties.
+"Dispute Resolution" shall mean the procedure set forth in this GITAP for resolution of a dispute between the Parties.

-“Fast Track Process” shall mean the procedure for evaluating an Interconnection Request for a certified Small Generating Facility no larger than 5 MW that includes the GIP Section 5.3 screens, customer options meeting, and optional supplemental review.
+“Fast Track Process” shall mean the procedure for evaluating an Interconnection Request for a certified Small Generating Facility no larger than 5 MW that includes Section 5.3 screens, customer options meeting, and optional supplemental review.

 "Force Majeure" shall mean any act of God, labor disturbance, act of the public enemy, war, insurrection, riot, fire, storm or flood, explosion, breakage or accident to machinery or equipment, any order, regulation or restriction imposed by governmental, military or lawfully established civilian authorities, or any other cause beyond a Party's control.
 A Force Majeure event does not include acts of negligence or intentional wrongdoing by the Party claiming Force Majeure.